EnvoyAI/examples/test-echo/README.md

 ## 1 Files

 About working with files - Accepting files as input and writing files as output is very simple on our platform.
-Despite the fact that the 'EnvoyAI Integration API' can run over HTTP/HTTPS where files need to be transcoded to and from strings.
+Despite the fact that the 'EnvoyAI Integration API' can run over WebApi where files need to be transcoded to and from strings.
 Files, however can be read and written normally, and any concern about transmission overhead is managed by the 'EnvoyAI Platform'.
 As a simple demonstration, the code below reads an image and modifies it by adding text.
 The input file `/envoyai/input/image.png` can be read normally, and the `image.png` property of the output will